Mid-review pushes

 10:03 you push commit B

-10:04 review of A is abandoned; review of B — queued
+10:04 review of B — queued (waiting for review of A to finish)

 What happens to the new review

-• The same tracking comment is reused.
-Azure DevOps does not get a second comment thread; the existing comment's body is rewritten in place.
+- The same tracking comment is reused.
+Azure DevOps does not get a second comment thread; the existing comment's body is rewritten in place as each review progresses.

 Why this design